 Dallas students showcase skillsPublished 9:55pm Tuesday, April 12, 2011

-Dallas County Career Technical Center had a great showing at Wallace Community College’s Academic Challenge for Excellence competition on April 1.delivery
+Dallas County Career Technical Center had a great showing at Wallace Community College’s Academic Challenge for Excellence competition on April 1.

 The center, which hosts students from every Dallas County public school, won every event they participated in during the competition that featured local trade schools from across the Black Belt area.